Chaitanya-Keyal/Chrono2GCal/README.md

 ### Notes:

-- For exams seating arrangement, currently only the Midsems 2023-24 Semester 2 PDF is supported.
+- For exams seating arrangement, the PDFs in `pdfs/` are supported.
 If other PDFs follow the same format, that will also work.
 If not, I will be adding support for each new PDF as they are released by TTD.
 - Customisations are parsed from a JSON file, simplifying possible future GUI development.